John Sinclair (German fiction): Audio drama series

+Audiobook series

+From 2011 to 2012, Lübbe produced an audiobook series based on the novels that was narrated by Carsten Wilhelm.
+The series consists of 50 episodes.

+There has also been the short-lived audiobook series Sinclair Academy (2016–2017).
+The spin-off serves as a chronological epilogue to the main series, taking place decades into the future and depicting an elderly John Sinclair.

+Another spin-off is the audiobook series Die Suko-Akten, in which Martin May reprises his role as Suko from the regular audio drama.

+Lübbe also started releasing Promis lesen Sinclair in 2023, an audiobook series that features German celebrities such as Oliver Kalkofe and Urban Priol reading their favourite John Sinclair stories.

 Live-action version

 In April 1997, the live-action television film John Sinclair: Brides of the Devil based on the novels premiered on the channel RTL.
 The film was co-produced by John de Mol Jr., written by Christoph Gottwald and directed by Klaus Knoesel.
 It starred Florian Fitz as John Sinclair.

 The novels were later also adapted into the television series Geisterjäger John Sinclair that premiered on RTL in January 2000.
 The role of John Sinclair was recast with Kai Maertens for the series.
 It consists of nine episodes that were directed by Robert Sigl, John van de Rest, Daniel Anderson and Bernd Fiedler.
 The series received generally negative reviews from critics, fans of the novel series and author Helmut Rellergerd himself.

 Translations

 In addition, the John Sinclair novel series has also been translated into various other languages, with some of the stories being published more than once in some European countries.
 Translated versions of the stories were published in Belgium, England, Finland, France, the Netherlands and the Czech Republic.
 A new English translation is available from J-Novel Club featuring never-before translated stories.